kubernetes-retired/external-storage/docs/usage.md

 Once you are done with the PVC, delete it and the provisioner will delete the PV and its backing storage.

 ```
+$ kubectl delete pod write-pod
+pod "write-pod" deleted
 $ kubectl delete pvc nfs
 persistentvolumeclaim "nfs" deleted
 $ kubectl get pv
 ```

-Note that deleting or stopping a provisioner won't delete the `PersistentVolume` objects it created.
+Note that deleting or stopping a provisioner won't delete the `PersistentVolume` objects it created. **And due to an issue in kubernetes, deleting or stopping a provisioner while pods have shares mounted, then deleting one of those pods, can wedge the kubelet because the kubelet will not be able to unmount the shares while the provisioner is down.** Issue [here](https://github.com/kubernetes/kubernetes/issues/31272)

 If at any point things don't work correctly, check the provisioner's logs using `kubectl logs` and look for events in the PVs and PVCs using `kubectl describe`.